Why Use Outside Counsel?

-When you outsource a project to The Law Office of David T. Sulzbacher, you can be assured that you will receive a high quality final product.
-Criminal defense and plaintiff’s attorneys are compelled to be jacks-of-all-trades, forced at times to develop a degree of expertise in fields as diverse as engineering, corporate employment practices, sociology, cell phone tower technology, DNA analysis, chemistry, and psychology, not to mention intricate and complex areas of the law.
-The Law Office of David T. Sulzbacher narrows his focus to one discrete aspect of litigation: research and brief writing.
+When you outsource a project to Sulzbacher Law, PLLC, you can be assured that you will receive a high quality final product.
+Criminal defense attorneys are compelled to be jacks-of-all-trades, forced at times to develop a degree of expertise in fields as diverse as engineering, sociology, cell phone tower technology, DNA analysis, chemistry, and psychology, not to mention intricate and complex areas of the law.
+Sulzbacher Law, PLLC narrows his focus to one discrete aspect of litigation: research and brief writing.
 This degree of focus makes David uniquely equipped to ensure that all issues are identified and properly argued, and allows the hiring attorney to rest at ease knowing she will be able to implement a highly effective motions strategy with minimal expenditure of her own time and resources.

 Additionally, In order to maximize quality and efficiency, this law office maintains a Lexis Advance subscription covering all U.S. jurisdictions and a broad package of primary and secondary sources.

 When attorneys are overloaded, they often feel torn between competing obligations and end up engaging in triage.
 They may focus solely on their higher priority cases, but ignoring the lower priorities can have catastrophic consequences.
 When justice is at stake, every case must be a top priority.
 By outsourcing to this office, you can ensure that all of your clients are getting the best representation possible.

 Much of the criminal defense bar accepts work overload and high stress levels as facts of life.
 They do not have to be.
 By outsourcing research and writing projects, you can take control of your workload and bring your stress levels down accordingly.
 Figure out how much work you actually want to be doing and outsource the rest to this office.